 Biology is the study of life.
 A good foundation in Biology neither goes out of style nor limits one to only a single career track.
 A competent, broad understanding of Biology will always be needed in medical, veterinary, nutritional and other careers working with the body.
 Finally, there is biological research for the sheer beauty of discovery; for Christians, this humbles us and leads to greater awe of God's hand as Creator.
 The BS in Biology at Eastern University prepares students for immediate entrance into graduate programs or careers in biology.
 Students may choose one of the following tracks:

 - Personalized faculty Support: Our program is designed to give students extensive faculty contact both during and outside of classes.
 Our largest classes (60-80 students) are our two introductory courses.
-Otherwise, upper level courses have approximately 20 students or less.
-Senior research and thesis classes are limited to 5 students.
+Otherwise, upper level courses have approximately 20 students or less, while senior research and thesis classes are limited to 5 students.
 This allows students to build rich relationships with professors.